stipop-development/Stipop_Sticker_API__OLD/README.md

     ```json
     {
       "status": "fail",
-      "message": "keyword is only character",
+      "message": "stickerTag or packageName is only character",
       "code": "9033"
     }
     ```